mailin-api/mailin-api-csharp/README.md

 ## About the setup

- * The mailinblue project is the core wrapper library.
+ * The SendinBlue project is the core wrapper library.
  * The test project is a sample C# console application that references the library and gets all campaigns.
  * You can explore the source code for all the calls, or well use the IDE autocomplete to explore more.